Adventures In Winter Ecology

 Teachers and chaperones pay no program fee, and may rent the ski package for a discount of $10 for the day.

 Scholarships are available based on financial need.
 Contact Bohart in advance for arrangements.

 CALL TO RESERVE YOUR SKI EDUCATION PROGRAM DATES

 Our programs are very popular and the schedule fills quickly.
 Registration opens each fall.
 Contact us for info and to reserve your ski day.

 News Flash -

-Closed to All Skiing / Closed to All Uses
+Upper Course / All Trails Closed to All Uses

 Bridger Nature Center Summer Camps at Bohart Ranch